kyranjamie/angular-clearinput/README.md

 angular-clearinput
 ==================

-Simple directive to append icon after element in DOM to clear associated ng-model.
+Very simple directive to append icon after element in DOM to clear associated ng-model.

+Defaults to fa-times-circle icon of FontAwesome.
+Change as necessary.